Getting Started With Miniature Gardens

 Assuming your miniature or fairy gardens are indoor projects, you’ve got options when it comes to selecting the right mini plants to use.

-For trees, try slow-growing houseplants like Boxwood (Buxus sempervirens), Neanthe Bella Palm (Chamaedorea elegans), Norfolk Island Pine (Araucaria heterophylla), Cypress / Cedar (Chamaecyparis lawsoniana).
+For trees, try taller plants like Boxwood (Buxus sempervirens), Neanthe Bella Palm (Chamaedorea elegans), Norfolk Island Pine (Araucaria heterophylla), Cypress / Cedar (Chamaecyparis lawsoniana).
+Each of these houseplants is slow-growing, which makes them a perfect fit in container gardens.

-For groundcover, plants like Dwarf Mondo Grass (Ophiopogon japonica ‘Nana’), Baby Tears (Soleirolia soleirolii), Corsican Mint (Mentha requienii), and Ivy (Parthenocissus) work well.
+For groundcover, shorter plants like Dwarf Mondo Grass (Ophiopogon japonica ‘Nana’), Baby Tears (Soleirolia soleirolii), Corsican Mint (Mentha requienii), and Ivy (Parthenocissus) work well.
 Several types of moss also can also be used as shrubs and groundcovers.
-Among my favorites are sheet moss, Spanish moss, reindeer and Sphagnum moss.
+Among my favorites are sheet moss, Spanish moss, reindeer, and sphagnum moss.

-Adding a splash of color can easily be done by using flowering plants like kalanchoe, African violets, and begonias.
+Adding a splash of color can quickly be done with flowering plants like kalanchoe, African violets, and begonias.

 Use the plant varieties listed here as a guideline for choosing the right plants for your project.